stefanmadalin95/terraform-upskill-program/modules/module-01-introduction-to-terraform/exercises/exercise-1.md

 ## Objective

-Understand the basic idea of Infrastructure as Code (IaC) and how Terraform fits in.
+Get comfortable with the **concept of Infrastructure as Code (IaC)** and how Terraform helps make it real.
+Let’s connect it to your daily work and start seeing the power of **automation**!

 ---

 ## Steps

 ✅ Read the section **"What is Infrastructure as Code (IaC)?"** in the module README.
+✅ Picture this scenario:
+> **"Imagine a data engineering team that needs to deploy data pipelines in 3 regions every day.
+Instead of setting up buckets, roles, and tables manually, they use Terraform to do it with a single command!"**

+✅ Now, think of **1-2 repetitive tasks** you do often in your daily work (like setting up an S3 bucket or adjusting IAM policies).
-✅ Write a short explanation in your own words:
+✅ Write a **short explanation** (3-4 sentences):
 - What does **IaC** mean to you?
-- How does it improve your day-to-day work as a data engineer?
+- How would automating these tasks with Terraform make your work easier?

-✅ Think of 2-3 real-world scenarios in data engineering (like deploying an S3 bucket for raw data) where Terraform can save time.

 ---

+## Quick Quiz (for fun!)

+👉 **What’s the biggest headache when managing infrastructure manually?**
+- [ ] Manual errors
+- [ ] Inconsistent environments
+- [ ] Hard to track changes
+- [ ] All of the above!

+✅ Vote in your team chat or write your answer here!

+---

 ## Reflection

-- Why do you think versioning infrastructure code in Git is helpful?
-- How would you explain the difference between manual AWS console clicks and using Terraform to a teammate?

-Write your answers in a **Markdown file** or a comment in this exercise file.
+- What’s the one task you’re most excited to automate with Terraform?
+- Share your thoughts here or discuss with a colleague!